 BIT_TMP=EA; // save interrupt state EA=0; // disable interrupts TA=0xAA; // TA unlock TA=0x55; SFRS|=0x01; // switch to the paged SFRs PIOCON1|=0x02; // route P1.4 to PWM TA=0xAA; // TA unlock TA=0x55; SFRS&=0xFE; // restore normal SFR page EA=BIT_TMP; // restore interrupts

 On all 8051 MCUs I tested, the Toggle routine gets compiled into:

 Each 8051 varies based on how long it takes to execute each of these instructions.
 This Nuvoton part took a surprisingly long time to execute the bitwise-complement operation (4 cycles), while taking 3 cycles to execute the signed-jump.

-With 64-byte buffers in XRAM, the MCU pulled out a 36 kSPS result.
-When I lowered the buffer size to 25 bytes, it fit perfectly in RAM; that improved performance to 41 kSPS.
+With 64-word buffers in XRAM, the MCU pulled out a 36 kSPS result.
+When I lowered the buffer size to 25 words, it fit perfectly in RAM; that improved performance to 41 kSPS.
 I measured 3.64 mA run current throughout, which means the N76 pulls 293 nJ/sample with data in RAM, and 309.6 nJ/sample when data is in XRAM.

 DMX-512 RGB LED Receiver Project